mirzawaqasahmed/f5-big-iq-lab/docs/source/class1/module1/lab1.rst

 He will povide the access to David, Larry and Paula.
 He will also manage the Service Scaline Group (SSG) and application templates.

-**David** will try automating whenever possible, to enable efficiency and ability to solve problems at scale.
-Automate common network patterns that the other teams can consume.
-Automate existing environment management and troubleshooting tasks.

 **Larry** will manage the Web Application Firewall (WAF) policies.
 He will work with Paula's team to define the necessary security policies for each applications.
 Ensure teams comply with security policies, industry rules and regulations, and best practices.